imanm93/tech-challenge-time/README.md

  - Convert tests for API Endpoints to user MockDB and not actual DevDB
  - Write tests for React Components
- - Switch to GraphQL with Graphene-Mongo and Relay
+ - Switch to GraphQL - incorporating Graphene-Mongo and Relay